• Recipes

 Water icing topping:

-Top with a jelly tot or your choice of sweet.
-Vegan cake sprinkles are also nice.
+Top with a jelly tot or your choice of sweet; cake sprinkles are also nice.
+Wait until the icing sets before eating, if possible.

-Wait until the icing sets before eating if possible!
-For quicker setting place in the fridge for a short while.
+For quicker setting, place the cakes in the refrigerator for a short while.

 Jam-coconut topping: